zzzprojects/EntityFramework-Plus/README.md

+We are currently porting all features on [Entity Framework Classic](http://entityframework-classic.net/)

+> Entity Framework Classic is a supported version from the latest EF6 code base.
+It supports .NET Framework and .NET Core and overcomes some EF limitations by adding tons of must-haves built-in features.

+---

-# Improve Entity Framework performance and overcome limitations with MUST-HAVE features
+## Improve Entity Framework performance and overcome limitations with MUST-HAVE features

 ## Library Powered By